henriquessb/ai-documentation-review/README.md

 1. Open the AI sidebar of the desired IDE (Cursor, VS Code).
 2. Choose the **Agent** option in the chat and the desired AI model (e.g., GPT-4o).
 3. Add the prompt in the textbox: "Execute the comparison following the instructions in {Reference to Prompts/Agent/Compare prompt.md}", without quotes.
 Replace the reference to the `Compare prompt.md` file according to the IDE.
 Cursor uses `@` (@Compare prompt.md) to reference files.
-VS Code/GitHub Copilot uses `#`.
+VS Code/GitHub Copilot uses `#` (#Compare prompt.md).
 4. The AI model will execute the review and generate the files in the folder `Reviews/Single prompt - multiple documents/{Model name}`.
 E.g., if the model executing the reviews is GPT-4o, the files will be in the folder `Reviews/Single prompt - multiple documents/GPT-4o`.

 #### Chat review